-These are some of our favorites, but we are always adding to the list!
+These are some of our favorites, but we are always adding to the list (check out More Resources below)!
 We showcase activities that can be used to educate students in any culture, without stereotyping or generalizations.
 If you are a parent or teacher and have any ideas for arts activities that worked for you, we’d love to know about them!
 We’re always looking for people to share their arts experiences with our community.

 Additionally, don’t forget to sign up with us for more updates on art projects and creative ideas for your kids and your classroom!

 Contact us to learn more about our programs and customize an art exchange experience to fit your needs!